Israel: Iran Takes Major Action Against US After Trump Bombed 3 Nuclear Sites

 The closure of the shipping lane would be expected to disrupt global oil supply, causing a sharp spike in prices, and could temporarily restrict the ability of US warships to exit the Persian Gulf.

-Esmail Kosari, a revolutionary guards commander, told the Young Journalist Club, a news agency in Iran, that the closure was on the agenda and “will be done whenever necessary”.
+Esmail Kosari, a Revolutionary Guards commander, told the Young Journalist Club, a news agency in Iran, that the closure was on the agenda and “will be done whenever necessary”.

 Source: Getty Images

-US attacked Iran's 3 most critical nuclear sites
+US attacks Iran's critical nuclear sites

 This move comes after the US attacked three nuclear sites at Fordow, Natanz, and Isfahan in Iran.

-Reacting, President Donald Trump on Sunday, in a post on social media platform X, confirmed that Iran's key nuclear enrichment facilities were “completely and totally obliterated”.
+Reacting, President Donald Trump on Sunday, June 22, 2025, in a post on social media platform X, confirmed that Iran's key nuclear enrichment facilities were “completely and totally obliterated”.

-Unveiling details of the mission, dubbed “Midnight Hammer”, Gen Dan Caine said the US had “retained the element of surprise” throughout the operation and claimed there was not a single shot fired at its steal.
+Unveiling details of the mission, dubbed “Midnight Hammer”, Gen Dan Caine said the US had “retained the element of surprise” throughout the operation and claimed there was not a single shot fired at its steel.

 Read more about Iran vs Israel conflict

-86 wounded as Iran launches retaliatory strikes on Israel
+86 wounded as Iran attacks Israel

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!